WHO ARE WE?

 Monica X. Thompson, MPhil, LCSW, MSW, LCAS

 Monica X. Thompson, MPhil, LCSW, MSW, LCAS is co-founder/co-owner/trainer/consultant of de-Liberate, LLC, Driven by a deep passion for transformative change, Monica is the Co-Founder of Deliberate, LLC, where she leads initiatives that embody her vision for healing and empowerment.
-She also serves as the Executive Director of Clinicians of the Diaspora, LLC, a venture through which she has merged her commitment to social justice with her dedication to promoting health within the BIPoC community.
+She also serves as the visionary and Executive Director of Clinicians of the Diaspora, LLC, a venture through which she has merged her commitment to social justice with her dedication to promoting health within the BIPoC community.
 As a licensed clinical addiction specialist, she brings specialized expertise to her therapeutic practice, where she crafts a blend of relational depth and solution-focused strategies.
 She recognizes the profound impact of storytelling in healing, especially within groups of diverse indigenous and ethnic backgrounds, a cornerstone of her collaborative work with clients.
 Monica's commitment to anti-racism work, racial trauma, and restorative justice is evident in every facet of her professional life.
 She firmly believes that healing is both revolutionary and a radical act of self-love, a philosophy that drives her dedication to social justice causes.
-She is pursuing a Ph.D. in Social Welfare at the Graduate Center at CUNY and holds academic positions at NYU and Hunter College.
-Through her work with Trauma Free Wealth, she employs a trauma-informed approach to help individuals achieve financial prosperity.
+She is pursuing a Ph.D. in Social Welfare at the Graduate Center at CUNY and held academic and preceptor positions at Hunter College (CUNY), NYU, Icahn School of Medicine and University of Maryland.

 Our Consultant and Training Team